Delivery & collection update

 Contraception methods for new mothers aren’t any different to what you may have used in the past, but – depending on the type, and whether you’re breastfeeding – you might need to wait to use it.

 Contraception should be a consideration soon after or even before you give birth.
-This is because it’s possible to get pregnant again about three weeks after you’ve had your baby.
+This is because it’s possible to get pregnant again about 21 days after you’ve had your baby.
+Even if you’re breastfeeding and your periods haven’t come back yet.

 Even if it’s not on your mind, it’s normal for midwives and hospital staff to ask you about your contraception plans soon after you’ve had your baby.
 You’ll normally talk about it while you’re in hospital after giving birth, and once again at your postnatal check, six to eight weeks later.